Table of Contents

 Bitcoin isn’t completely immune to inflation.
 But you can call it a better resistance to inflation rather than entirely unaffected by external factors.

-Many believe that Bitcoin, the largest and most popular cryptocurrency, can protect their money from inflation.
+Many believe Bitcoin, the largest and most popular cryptocurrency, can protect money from inflation.
 They say that it could work even better than gold as a hedge.

 Is that true?